mikattack/mlog/README.md

 ### Change output destination

-All log messages go to `STDOUT` by default, but can be customized on a per-level basis.
-For example, to get that true 12-Factor setup, you can send error-related message to `STDERR`:
+All log messages go to `STDOUT` by default but can be redirected anywhere:

 ```
-// Per level
-mlog.SetOutput(mlog.IN_TESTING, os.Stderr)
-mlog.SetOutput(mlog.IN_PRODUCTION, os.Stderr)
-mlog.SetOutput(mlog.TO_INVESTIGATE, os.Stderr)
-mlog.SetOutput(mlog.PAGE_ME_NOW, os.Stderr)

-// All at once
 mlog.SetOutput(os.Stderr)
 ```